thm-projects/frag.jetzt/README.md

 1. A lecturer can award bonus points for questions that are goal-oriented and lecture-related.
 Good questions earn a star, and the student finds an 8-digit code ("bonus token") for each star in their bonus archive.
 The tokens can be redeemed for bonus points by emailing the instructor.
 The lecturer or his moderators can validate the submitted bonus tokens with the awarded ones in their bonus archive.

 1. Instructors and moderators can affirm, deny, answer, star, or ban questions to the moderation board.
-Questions on the moderation board can also be released.
+Questions on the moderation board can be released individually.
 Only room creators can delete questions, but only if they do not have a bonus star.
 All other users can only delete their own questions.

 1. Every user can sort the question board according to the criteria "newest question first", "downward or upward by rating points" and "degree of controversy".
 The board can be searched and the questions can be filtered.
 The following filter criteria are available: bonus-awarded, conversations, bookmarked, answered, unanswered, question number, censored, and own questions.
 In addition, the question stream can be paused, i.e., new questions are only displayed if the user releases the question stream again.